danisztls/transcriber/README.md

 # Transcriber
-Scrape URL content to Markdown.
+Scrape content at an URL and save it as Markdown.

-## Possible uses
+## Cases
 - making notes
 - bypassing paywalls *(not robust)*
 - recovery or migration of a site content where